-In this article our Nevada criminal defense attorneys explain the "Nevada crime of repeat solicitation" (also called "repeat prostitution").
+In this article our Las Vegas criminal defense lawyers explain the "Nevada sex crime of repeat solicitation" (also called "repeat prostitution") under NRS 207.203.
 Continue reading to learn the definition of the crime, how to fight the charges, possible penalties, and how to avoid a conviction.

-Ordinarily, people arrested for soliciting prostitution face charges for the Nevada crime of solicitation.
+Ordinarily, people arrested for soliciting prostitution face charges for the Nevada crime of solicitation (NRS 201.354).
 But if a person gets arrested for soliciting in a casino ... and if he/she has three (3) solicitation convictions from the last five (5) years ... then he/she will instead be charged with the Nevada crime of repeat solicitation.
 The official legal name for this offense is:

 Unlawful trespass upon licensed gaming establishment by person previously convicted of prostitution or solicitation of prostitution.